 Bax & Chung Piano Duo

-The real-life marriage of Alessio Bax and Lucille Chung – concert pianists who share abundant passion, virtuosity, and artistic chemistry – helps make theirs one of the most appealing and impressive piano duos of our time.
+The real-life marriage of concert pianists Alessio Bax and Lucille Chung, with their abundant artistic chemistry, passion, and stunning virtuosity, has led to one of the most appealing and impressive piano duos of our time.
 In the words of the UK magazine Music and Arts, “Theirs is a marriage of wondrous colours and dextrous aplomb, subtly balanced to make a musical performance sound as one.”

-First Prize-winner of the Stravinsky International Piano Competition, Lucille Chung has been praised for her “stylish and refined” performances (Gramophone).
-Born in Montreal, she made her debut at the age of ten with the Montreal Symphony Orchestra, after which Charles Dutoit invited her as soloist on the orchestra’s Asian tour.
-She has since appeared with conductors including Krzysztof Penderecki, Vladimir Spivakov, Yannick Nézet-Séguin, and Vasily Petrenko, performing with such international ensembles as the Philadelphia Orchestra, Moscow Virtuosi, BBC National Orchestra of Wales, Seoul Philharmonic, Dallas Symphony, and Israel Chamber Orchestra, as well as with all the leading orchestras of Canada, including the National Arts Centre Orchestra and the Montreal, Toronto, and Vancouver Symphonies.
-Her solo discography includes Mozart & Me, Mendelssohn concertos, Camille Saint-Saëns: Piano Transcriptions, and albums dedicated to Poulenc, Scriabin, Liszt, and György Ligeti, whose complete piano works she recorded for the Dynamic label.
+First Prize winner of the Stravinsky International Piano Competition, Lucille Chung has been celebrated for her “stylish and refined” performances by Gramophone.
+She was born in Montreal, and made her debut at the age of ten with the Montreal Symphony Orchestra, after which Charles Dutoit invited her as soloist on the orchestra’s tour to Asia.
+She has since performed with orchestras around the world, including Philadelphia Orchestra, Moscow Virtuosi, BBC National Orchestra of Wales, Seoul Philharmonic, Dallas Symphony, and Israel Chamber Orchestra, as well as all the major orchestras in Canada, among them the Montreal, Toronto, and Vancouver Symphonies and National Arts Centre Orchestra.
+She has appeared with conductors such as Krzysztof Penderecki, Vladimir Spivakov, Yannick Nézet-Séguin, and Vasily Petrenko.
+Her solo discography includes the first volume of her recording of György Ligeti’s complete piano works on the Dynamic label, as well as Camille Saint-Saëns: Piano Transcriptions, Mozart & Me, as well as an all-Poulenc and an all-Liszt albums for Signum Classics.

-The second volume of Chung’s Ligeti series, comprising his works for piano four-hands and two pianos, marked the first recorded collaboration between Bax and Chung.
-The disc garnered the maximum “R10” rating from French magazine Classica-Répertoire and five stars from Germany’s Fono Forum.
-In 2006, the duo released Saint-Saëns’s Carnival of the Animals with Michael York as narrator and the Fort Worth Symphony under Miguel Harth-Bedoya.
+The second volume of Chung’s Ligeti project on the Dynamic label comprises his works for piano four hands and two pianos, and marks the first recorded collaboration between Bax & Chung.
+The disc garnered the maximum R10 Classica from the French magazine Répertoire and five stars from Fono Forum in Germany.
+In 2006, the duo released Saint-Saëns’s Carnival of the Animals with the Fort Worth Symphony under Miguel Harth-Bedoya, with Michael York as narrator.
 Bax & Chung: Piano Duo appeared on Signum Classics in 2013, pairing Stravinsky’s four-hand version of his ballet Pétrouchka with music by Brahms and Piazzolla.

-Together, Bax and Chung have performed in major festivals and concert halls around the world; in 2008 alone, they logged 20,000 miles by train as they toured their four-hand Pétrouchka across the far reaches of Stravinsky’s homeland.
-They have appeared at international festivals including Verbier in Switzerland; Við Djúpið in Iceland; Chungmu Art Hall (the opening concert) in Seoul, Korea; Pau Casals, Castilla y León, Torroella de Montgrí, and Pamplona in Spain; Salon-de-Provence in France; Felicja Blumental in Tel Aviv; Lübecker Kammermusikfest, Moritzburg, and Schloss Elmau in Germany; Duszniki Chopin in Poland; Ottawa in Canada; and Music@Menlo, Mainly Mozart, SPAC, and Bard in the U.S.; besides giving performances in Aruba, Australia, Barbados, China, Cyprus, France, Guatemala, Hong Kong, Italy, Palestine, Russia, and the UK.
-In recent seasons they have performed at New York’s Lincoln Center; the Chopin Society in Saint Paul, MN; Dumbarton Oaks series in Washington, DC; at Italy’s Incontri in Terra di Siena Festival, where Bax assumed the role of Artistic Director in 2017; and at Teatro Colón in Buenos Aires, playing Mozart’s Concerto for Two Pianos with the Orquesta Filarmónica de Buenos Aires.
-This season, besides returning to Lincoln Center, they join members of the New York Philharmonic for a zoological-themed chamber program in Ridgewood, NJ, and give duo recitals in Dallas, TX; Athens, OH; Southbury, CT; Castlemaine, Australia; and, in two dates, at the Sala São Paulo in Brazil.
+Together, Bax & Chung have performed in major festivals and concert halls around the world; in 2008 alone, they logged 20,000 miles by train as they toured their four-hand Pétrouchka across the far reaches of Stravinsky’s homeland.
+They have appeared at international festivals including Verbier in Switzerland; Við Djúpið in Iceland; the opening concert of Chungmu Hall in Seoul, Korea; the Pau Casals, Castilla y León, Torroella de Montgrí, and Pamplona International Festivals in Spain; Salon-de-Provence in France; the Felicja Blumental Festival in Tel Aviv; Lübecker Kammermusikfest, Moritzburg, and Schloss Elmau in Germany; Duszniki Chopin in Poland; Ottawa International Chamber Festival in Canada; and Music@Menlo, Mainly Mozart, and Bard Music Festival in the U.S.; besides giving performances in Aruba, Australia, Barbados, China, Cyprus, Guatemala, Hong Kong, Italy, Palestine, Russia, and the United Kingdom.
+In recent seasons they have performed at New York’s Lincoln Center; the Chopin Society in Saint Paul, MN; Spivey Hall in Atlanta; Dumbarton Oaks series in Washington, DC; Sala São Paulo in Brazil; at Italy’s Incontri in Terra di Siena Festival, where Bax assumed the role of Artistic Director in 2017; and at Teatro Colón in Buenos Aires, playing Mozart’s Concerto for Two Pianos with the Filarmónica de Buenos Aires.

-After meeting at the 1997 Hamamatsu Competition, Bax and Chung carried on a courtship by telephone and email while on separate tours, before eventually marrying in 2004.
-Besides their individual solo careers and their newest duo collaboration as parents of four-year-old Mila, they are also co-artistic directors of the Joaquín Achúcarro Foundation in Dallas, created to cultivate the legacy of the Basque pianist and to support young pianists’ careers.
+After meeting at the 1997 Hamamatsu Competition, Bax & Chung carried on a courtship by telephone and email while on separate tours, eventually marrying in 2004.
+Besides their individual solo careers and their newest duo collaboration as parents of six-year-old Mila, they are also co-artistic directors of the Joaquín Achúcarro Foundation in Dallas, Texas, created to cultivate the legacy of the Basque pianist and to support young pianists’ careers.